thedarkwriter/courseware-lms-content/video/LVM_setup.md

 you to pause or restart the download if needed.
 I'll include links to some free download managers in the notes.

-From the Learning VM page at puppet.com, I'll enter my email address before continuing on to the download page.
-This email form helps us track downloads so we can justify the cost of maintianing and updating the Learning VM.
+From the Learning VM page at puppet.com, enter your email address before continuing on to the download page.

-The download page will include a direct link to the Learning VM archive, as well as version information and an MD5 hash you can use to validate your download.
+The download page includes a direct link to the Learning VM archive, as well as version information and an MD5 hash you can use to validate your download.
 Once you get this download started, you can move on to the next steps as it completes.